RoamGuru Roam Guru

 Teatro Donizetti

-This stunning opera house, named after the composer, is the cultural heart of Città Bassa.
+Named after Bergamo's most famous son, opera composer Gaetano Donizetti (1797-1848), this stunning opera house is the cultural heart of Città Bassa.
 Built in the late 18th century and renovated several times, it hosts opera, ballet, and classical music performances throughout the year.
 The Donizetti Opera Festival in November draws international audiences.

 Practical Information: